 What is the result of the death of our old nature to the actual lives that we live today?

 Romans 6: 7, 14

 Day 29- It was at the Cross that the power of our old nature to keep us selfish and introverted was broken.
-With this power broken we now have the ability to yield ourselves fully to God's purposes and to live a life that is not dominated by sin and selfish interests.
+With this power broken, we now have the ability to yield ourselves fully for God's purposes and to live a life that is not dominated by sin and selfish interests.

 Romans 6: 13-14 , 17-19

 Day 30- For all of this to be real in your life, you must take it by faith.
 It is through faith that God has already done the work in your life so that you can walk in freedom from Self.